javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing/article.md

 As it was said, the function `pow(x, n)` is meant to work with positive integer values `n`.

-To indicate a mathematical error, Javascript functions usually return `NaN`.
+To indicate a mathematical error, JavaScript functions usually return `NaN`.
 Let's do the same for invalid values of `n`.

 Let's first add the behavior to the spec(!):